 2.Based on these findings WSSC produced an Improvement Plan that detailed the steps needed to address the gaps in our provision and put into action procedures to fill the gaps;

-3.WSSC then applied to become an ASA Swim 21 Accredited Club by providing a portfolio of evidence of the systems and procedures used by the club for assessment by the Regional Development Officer (RDO) and National Panel.
+3.WSSC then applied to become a SE Swim Mark Accredited Club by providing a portfolio of evidence of the systems and procedures used by the club for assessment by the Regional Development Officer (RDO) and National Panel.

 Some key outcomes and benefits are listed below:

-Swim 21 enables clubs to help swimmers achieve their full potential.
-Swim 21 is a planning tool based upon the needs of swimmers and strives to provide them with the best possible environment.
+Swim Mark enables clubs to help swimmers achieve their full potential.
+Swim Mark is a planning tool based upon the needs of swimmers and strives to provide them with the best possible environment.

-National recognition received through the achievement of Swim 21 accreditation proves that the club is providing a quality service for all our members.
-As such all Swim 21 accredited clubs are listed on the British Swimming website www.britishswimming.org and in ASA publications.
+National recognition received through the achievement of Swim Mark accreditation proves that the club is providing a quality service for all our members.
+As such all Swim Mark accredited clubs are listed on the British Swimming website www.britishswimming.org and in ASA publications.

 Recognition by Sport England that our club is safe, effective and child friendly through achievement of Sport England Clubmark.

-Other benefits that Swim 21 may provide for our club include:
+Other benefits that Swim Mark may provide for our club include: